 Characterized by impressive durability, plastic and resin furniture has benefited from advanced technology to become highly desirable.
 It is versatile and practical with leading manufacturer Suncast producing chairs and benches that are both comfortable and functional as they contain internal storage space that can be used for toys, cushions and other items.

 The range is ergonomically designed and has a wicker or timber panel appearance, and you have a choice of colours that won't fade due to UV resistance.
 Separate storage units are also available, and if you want to create an informal bistro ambience, there are table and chairs sets from Gablemere that reference the ornate style of wrought iron.

 Metal Garden Furniture

-Glinting and sparkling in the sunshine, chairs and tables from Westminster which are made from high grade corrosion free stainless steel possess a thoroughly contemporary appearance.
-Other manufacturers that produce similar furniture ideal for a modern setting, such as Gloster and Barlow Tyrie, apply a further protective scratch resistant powder coating in a choice of colours.
+Glinting and sparkling in the sunshine, chairs and tables from Westminster furniture which is made from high-grade corrosion-free stainless steel possess a thoroughly contemporary appearance.
+Other manufacturers that produce similar furniture ideal for a modern setting, such as Barlow Tyrie, apply a further protective scratch-resistant powder coating in a choice of colours.

 All the fabrics used for seats, back and armrests are naturally hardwearing and weatherproof, their textures and colour combining attractively with the steel frame.
 Many of the chairs will stack when not in use and, to complete a stunning dining set, tables are fitted with beautiful ceramic, wooden or glass tops.